New Placement Process for English and Math for Summer and Fall 2019 Coming Soon!

 Take a Placement Test

-Students who do not have a U.S. high school transcript, other acceptable test scores, or equivalent coursework from other institutions will need to take a placement test in math, English, reading and/or ESL.
-Complete the Assessment Preparation Form and bring the form with your Mission College ID number and a photo ID with you to the Assessment Center in SEC-109 during our open hours.
+Currently, the Assessment Center is only offering ESL and Reading assessments.
+English and math assessments have been suspended in favor of a placement tool that will go live by Mid-April.
+Students who do not have a U.S. high school transcript, other acceptable test scores, or equivalent coursework from other institutions will need to take a placement test.
+If you wish to take an ESL or Reading assessment, complete the Assessment Preparation Form and bring the form with your Mission College ID number and a photo ID with you to the Assessment Center in SEC-109 during our open hours.

 Use your Current Course Placements

 If you've been a student at Mission College, we will continue to accept your current course placements.

 Take a look at the variety of math options that are available to you.

 Placement Testing for ESL Courses

 Students who want to take English as a Second Language (ESL) courses need to take our ESL placement test.
 Click here for ESL testing reqirements.

 Students with disabilities can contact the Disability Support Programs and Services (DSPS)in Room CC-240 or by calling (408) 855-5085 or TTY at (408) 727-9243 to inquire about taking placement exams with accommodations.

 Mission College, along with all other California Community Colleges, is making changes to Math and English course placement procedures to comply with the new state law, AB 705.
 As we transition, students will have different pathways and more course options beginning in Summer and/or Fall of 2019.
 Links below will show you the different pathways you may be able to pursue.